 History

-Dr. Aleea Perry originally had the idea for a professional clothing closet during an internship experience in college.
+Aleea Perry originally had the idea for a professional clothing closet during an internship experience in college.
 She didn’t have a lot of formal clothes or adult clothes, only casual clothes.
 She went thrifting for dress clothes to try to build a wardrobe over the summer.
 She wasn’t able to afford many business clothes in college and didn’t want others to feel the same way she did.

 Eventually, the closet moved to the basement of Delaney Hall in a computer lab, about a third of the size of the closet now.
-While in Delaney, Dr. Perry ran the closet by herself until the Career and Professional Development Center offered to help.
+While in Delaney, Perry ran the closet by herself until the Career and Professional Development Center offered to help.

 Vision